-Princeton University's Program in Law and Public Affairs ("LAPA") explores the role of law in constituting politics, society, the economy and culture.
-LAPA participants are engaged in the study of law both in the present and over time, not only in the US, but also in countries around the world and across national borders.
-Each year, LAPA brings to Princeton a select group of residential fellows and occasional visitors drawn from the academy, legal practice, government, and policy-making institutions.
-They join a collection of professors on Princeton''s permanent faculty who draw upon diverse methodologies to investigate legal phenomena.
-By combining the multidisciplinary expertise of Princeton''s faculty with knowledge and perspectives provided by leading academic and practical experts on the law, the Program in Law and Public Affairs has created an exciting new forum for teaching and research about the legal technologies and institutions needed to address the complex problems of the new century.
+Princeton University's Program in Law and Public Affairs (LAPA) is a community of people interested in how law engages with politics, society, the economy and culture.
+LAPA participants examine the law both in the present and over time, in the US and in the world.
+Each year, LAPA brings to Princeton a small group of residential fellows and occasional visitors drawn from the academy, legal practice, government, and policy-making institutions.
+They join a collection of professors on Princeton's permanent faculty who draw upon diverse methodologies to investigate legal phenomena.
+By combining the multidisciplinary expertise of Princeton's faculty with knowledge and perspectives provided by leading academic and practical experts on the law, the Program in Law and Public Affairs has created an exciting new forum for teaching and research about the legal technologies and institutions needed to address the complex problems of the new century.